Hi, I’m Ihyun!

 Misc

-These are some of the writings that I enjoyed reading and that continue to impact my work.
+These are some of the writings I’ve found especially impactful and continue to return to:

 The Moral Character of Cryptographic Work